Intuitionistic Linear Logic with Subexponentials: Type Theory, Categorical Models and Realisability: -assemblages and Resource Modalities

-To show that every Cocteau category induces a Cocteau adjunction, one needs to show that every constituent comonad of a Cocteau category induces the corresponding adjunction.
-The construction building an adjunction from an exponential comonad is standard, so we just note that the construction by Benton or Melli{\`e}s is compeletely preserved since one can think of linear categories as exponential reducts of Cocteau categories.
-So the rest is build adjunctions from affine and relevant comonads and introduce the corresponding functors to have required comonad morphism.
+To show that every $\Sigma$-assemblage induces a $\Sigma$-bouton, one needs to show that every constituent comonad of a $\Sigma$-assemblage induces the corresponding adjunction.
+The construction building an adjunction from an exponential comonad is standard, so we just note that the construction by Benton or Melli{\`e}s is completely preserved since one can think of linear categories as exponential reducts of $\Sigma$-assemblages.
+Dealing with the affine part is simple as the Eilenberg-Moore category of coalgebras over an affine comonad is semicartesian itself.